orlp/golf-cpu/readme.md

 _GOLF_ is a tiny CPU architecture designed to facilitate programming contests.
-It provides a simple to understand controlled environment where performance can be measured and tracked to the individual cycle.
+It provides a simple to understand controlled environment where performance can be measured and tracked down to the individual cycle.
 It can provide an unambiguous winning criterium for either the speed in cycles or size in instructions of a solution.

 The architecture was designed with simplicity as its main goal.
 It should be very easy to start coding in _GOLF_ assembly by just reading the specification